akshay-rajan/akshay-rajan.github.io/README.md

 ### Usage

-To create a copy of this repository to your account, click <span style="color:green;"> Use this template </span> on the top right.
+> To create a copy of this repository to your account, click **Use this template** on the top right.
 > To serve the page locally, follow the steps below.

 ```sh